Housing and Residential Experience

 Students who wish to request a housing or dining accommodation after paying their deposit and signing their contract should view the website for Housing & Dining Accommodation Requests before submitting a request through the housing portal.

-Students will be able to select their move-in day appointment time in early August.
+New students will be able to select their move-in day appointment time in early August.
 Appointments are allotted in 25-minute increments from 8 a.m. to 4 p.m.
-Please note that the timing and logistics of move-in day are subject to change as Northwestern follows local, state, and federal health and safety guidelines.
-Visit the Move-in Day page on the Residential Services website for the latest move-in day details and frequently asked questions.
+Full details about move-in day and early arrival requests are available on the Residential Services website.

 Access to the online form for requesting a move-in appointment time will begin in early August, after room assignments are sent out.

-Move-in appointments are only applicable for students moving in on September 12.
-Students arriving earlier than September 12- including students participating in International Student Orientation- do not need a move-in appointment.
+Move-in appointments are only applicable for students moving in on September 11.
+Students arriving earlier than September 11—including students participating in International Student Orientation—do not need a move-in appointment.
+Information about arriving early is available on the Residential Services website.
 Additionally, students who registered for International Student Orientation via the Wildcat Welcome Registration Form are automatically approved for early move in and do not need to request early move in from Residential Services.

 What to Bring for Your Room